 Convert Kilojoule to Joule (kJ to J)

-Kilojoule (kJ) and Joule (J) are both units of length.
+Kilojoule (kJ) and Joule (J) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert kilojoule to joule.
-This free online calculator tool makes it simple and easy to perform the conversion from kJ to J.
+This free online calculator tool makes it simple and easy to perform the conversion from kJ unit to the J unit.

 One Kilojoule is equal to 1000 Joule.